wp-plugins/advanced-category-column/readme.txt

 = 1.5 =

-* The textareas are now resizable and the input fields got smaller
+* The text-areas are now resizable and the input fields got smaller

 = 1.2 =